coltoncs/react-gatsby-bulma-netlify/README.md

-# Gatsby + Netlify CMS Starter
-## Portfolio Website
+# Colton Sweeney's Portfolio Site
+## Built off Netlify's Gatsby template

 [![Netlify Status](https://api.netlify.com/api/v1/badges/cafeb145-c4cf-44d1-b7f4-221d438cacc6/deploy-status)](https://app.netlify.com/sites/coltonsweeney/deploys)

 **Note:** This starter uses [Gatsby v2](https://www.gatsbyjs.org/blog/2018-09-17-gatsby-v2/).

-This repo contains an example business website that is built with [Gatsby](https://www.gatsbyjs.org/), and [Netlify CMS](https://www.netlifycms.org): **[Demo Link](https://gatsby-netlify-cms.netlify.com/)**.
+This repo contains a personal portfolio website that is built with [Gatsby](https://www.gatsbyjs.org/), [Netlify CMS](https://www.netlifycms.org), and [Bulma](https://bulma.io/): **[Demo Link](https://gatsby-netlify-cms.netlify.com/)**.

 It follows the [JAMstack architecture](https://jamstack.org) by using Git as a single source of truth, and [Netlify](https://www.netlify.com) for continuous deployment, and CDN distribution.

 ## Features ##

-- A simple landing page with blog functionality built with Netlify CMS
+- A landing page with an introduction and blog content
-- Editabe Pages: Landing, About, Product, Blog-Collection and Contact page with Netlify Form support
+- Fully editable pages via the Netlify CMS: Landing, About, Portfolio, Blog, and Contact
-- Create Blog posts from Netlify CMS
+- Create Blog posts from Netlify CMS backend
 - Tags: Separate page for posts under each tag
-- Basic directory organization
 - Uses Bulma for styling, but size is reduced by `purge-css-plugin`
 - Blazing fast loading times thanks to pre-rendered HTML and automatic chunk loading of JS files
+- Implements react-spring for page and component transitions
 - Uses `gatbsy-image` with Netlify-CMS preview support
 - Separate components for everything
 - Netlify deploy configuration
-- Netlify function support, see `src/lambda` folder
+- Netlify function support
-- Perfect score on Lighthouse for SEO, Accessibility and Performance (wip:PWA)
 - ..and more

+## Future Plans ##

+- Integrate with Git LFS in order to remove static asset storage and speed up build times
+- Optimize (and minimize) transitions as they currently occur on each load of the Layout component
+- Update content

 ## Prerequisites